Iridium Communications Inc. research snapshot

 The IRDM AI trading strategy below is a research and risk-control framework, not personalized advice.
 It combines business evidence, technical confirmation, and predefined invalidation levels.

-Event-driven / Deal arbitrage setup
+Event-driven / Merger arbitrage setup

-The maximum loss scenario is a deal collapse, which could send the stock back toward the $17 to $25 range.
+The maximum loss scenario is a deal collapse, which could send the stock back toward the $17 to $25 pre-deal range.
 Position sizing must account for this binary risk.
 Avoid leverage.

 Standalone fundamental setup

 Set a maximum loss at 30% below the entry price.
-Reduce position if commercial D2D revenue milestones slip or competitor announcements from Starlink or AST SpaceMobile create narrative pressure.
+Reduce the position if commercial D2D revenue milestones slip or competitor announcements from Starlink or AST SpaceMobile create narrative pressure.

 Income holding setup